sagelabs/standards/javascript/core/identify-and-handle-exceptions-in-javascript.md

 1. Identify the type of exception thrown from a JavaScript stack trace
 2. Use a try..catch block to handle an exception
 3. Create and throw a custom error type
+4. Use the debugger statement with a JavaScript debugger

 ---